movechess/movechess-mono/README.md

 # Movechess mono repository

-## Hướng dẫn sử dụng
+## How to install

-Cài đặt `pnpm` ở máy: https://pnpm.io/installation
+Install `pnpm` in your device: https://pnpm.io/installation

 ## Install dependencies